rohitsardessai/iotworkshop/README.md

 # iotworkshop
 Code for IoT workshop using the ESP8266 NodeMCU.
-This covers a basic introductory workshop\n Connect to WiFi\n
+This covers a basic introductory workshop -Connect to WiFi
-Stream simple data to ThingSpeak\n
+-Stream simple data to ThingSpeak
-Get simple Json string and parse it\n
+-Get simple Json string and parse it
-Downstream data from ThingSpeak\n
+-Downstream data from ThingSpeak
-Run a simple server on the ESP\n
+-Run a simple server on the ESP
-Control something using the ESP server\n
+-Control something using the ESP server